 However, many are under the false impression that sleep time is optional, and can be traded for the sake of getting more done with your day.
 Ironically, missing out on sleep has not only proven to decrease the quality of work done when one is sleep-deprived, but studies show that while people might “feel” more productive doing an activity during a late-night session, they actually performed at a lower productivity rate than those doing their work during the day.

 The science of sleep has demonstrated the average adult needs a non-negotiable 7 hours of sleep per night in order to maintain bodily functions, and keep a balanced mental/emotional state.
-Beyond the physical necessities of sleep, many spiritual traditions connect sleeping to the well being of the soul as well.
-If better sleep is something you feel would increase your quality of life, check out our 10 ways to improve sleep quality below, and download our sleep quality app to start enjoying the benefits of quality rest tonight.
+Beyond the physical necessities of sleep, many spiritual traditions connect sleeping to the well-being of the soul as well.
+If better sleep is something you feel would increase your quality of life, check out our 10 ways to improve sleep quality below and download our sleep-supporting energy signature to start enjoying the benefits of quality rest tonight.

 1. Lights Out

-We have been living in spaces with artificial blue light from LED bulbs, computer, cell phone, and television screens for decades, and research is just now beginning to surface that directly implicates our tech as the culprit for why so many people are experiencing disturbed sleeping cycles.
+We have been living in spaces with artificial blue light from LED bulbs, computer, cell phone, and television screens for decades, and research is just now beginning to surface that directly implicates our tech as the culprit for why so many people are experiencing disturbed sleep cycles.
 This new blue-spectrum light is the opposite of the orange light of the sun, or fire, that humanity’s body has evolved with since the dawn of our kind.
 Collectively, we have never been exposed to blue spectrum light in such massive amounts, and research suggests a key factor of proper sleep is exposing your body to proper lighting as you are winding down.